awsdocs/aws-systems-manager-user-guide/doc_source/param-create-console.md

 # Create a Systems Manager Parameter \(Console\)<a name="param-create-console"></a>

-You can use the Amazon EC2 console or AWS Systems Manager console to create a Systems Manager parameter\.
+You can use the AWS Systems Manager console to create a Systems Manager parameter\.

 **Note**
 Parameters are only available in the Region where they were created\.

-Depending on the service you are using, AWS Systems Manager or Amazon EC2 Systems Manager, use one of the following procedures:

-**To create a parameter \(AWS Systems Manager\)**
+**To create a parameter**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.